DTel-HQ/dtel/Payment.md

 DiscordTel no longer set up individual integrations.
 Please apply for Discoin [here](https://austinhuang.typeform.com/to/yABBz5).

 ## Donation
-$1 CAD = 1 million DiscordTel credits.
+1 Canadian Dollar = 50,000 credits.
 See [here](http://discordtel.readthedocs.io/en/latest/Donate/) for details.

 ## Using your balance
 ### Renew your number